swmannepalli/Azure-Data-Factory-CI-CD/Lab-Prerequisites.md

 	* Choose the region that is most appropriate to your current location.
 3. **Dev Resources Deployment:**  Make a note of SQL User ID and Password as these are needed in later steps.

-	+ **Deploy ADLS, ADF and Azure SQL resources in Dev Resource Group** - Click Deploy to Azure button to deploy resources in Dev Resource group created above.
+	+ **Deploy ADLS, ADF and Azure SQL resources in Dev Resource Group** - Click Deploy to Azure button to deploy resources in Dev Resource group created above. <br /> <br />
+	Right-click or Ctrl + click the button below to open the Azure Portal in a new window. <br />

 		[![Deploy Dev Resources to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fswmannepalli%2FAzure-Data-Factory-CI-CD%2Fmain%2FARMTemplates%2FDev%2FMainARMTemplate.json)

 	+ **Deploy Azure KeyVault** - <br />